Exploring Deep Neural Networks via Layer-Peeled Model: Minority Collapse in Imbalanced Training: Layer-Peeled Model for Predicting Minority Collapse

 We refer to the phenomenon that appears in the second phase as Minority Collapse.
-While it can be expected that the minority classifiers get closer to each other as the level of imbalance increases, surprisingly, these classifiers become completely indistinguishable once $R$ hits a \textit{finite} value.
+While it can be expected that the minority classifiers become closer to each other as the level of imbalance increases, surprisingly, these classifiers become completely indistinguishable once $R$ hits a \textit{finite} value.
 Once Minority Collapse takes place, the neural network would predict equal probabilities for all the minority classes regardless of the input.
-As such, its predictive ability is by no means better than a coin toss when conditioned on the minority classes for both optimization and generalization, and this situation would only get worse in the presence of adversarial perturbations.
+As such, its predictive ability is by no means better than a coin toss when conditioned on the minority classes.
+This situation would only get worse in the presence of adversarial perturbations.
 This phenomenon is especially detrimental when the minority classes are more frequent in the application domains than in the training data.

-From an optimization point of view, the emergence of Minority Collapse would prevent the model from achieving zero training error since its prediction is simply uniform over the minority classes.
-While it seems to contradict conventional wisdom on the approximation power of deep learning, a careful examination indicates that the occurrence can be attributed to the two constraints in the Layer-Peeled Model or the $\ell_2$ penalty in \eqref{eq:dl_opt}.
-However, this issue does not disappear by simply setting a small penalty coefficient $\lambda$ in deep learning because the imbalance ratio can be arbitrarily large.
-Even outside the regime of Minority Collapse, the classification might still be unreliable if the imbalance ratio is large since the softmax predictions for the minority classes can be close to each other.
+Even outside the regime of Minority Collapse, the classification might still be unreliable if the imbalance ratio is large as the softmax predictions for the minority classes can be close to each other.